-Collective action is typically warranted only when your internal strategies cannot effectively manage the suite of physical, regulatory, or reputational risks associated with external waterrelated challenges or effectively support capturing desired water stewardship opportunities.
+Collective action is typically warranted only when your internal strategies cannot effectively manage the suite of physical, regulatory, or reputational risks associated with external water-related challenges, or effectively support the capture of desired water stewardship opportunities.
 A collective action imperative for your company will typically emerge in response to an existing or potential failure in the water system, within an environment of increasing awareness and competition over water.

-Figure 4 depicts how your water-related interests may emerge from company- and communityrelated water challenges.
+Figure 4 depicts how your water-related interests in collective action may emerge from company- and community-level water challenges.
 These in turn have their origin in how water resource conditions are affected by drivers, such as economic development, that place demands on the water system.
-Water-related concerns and challenges that can require a collective-action-based intervention (related to the recognition of shared risk) arise primarily because the water management system and its constituent governance, management, and infrastructure are not adequate to address negatively trending water quantity, quality, or ecosystem conditions or insufficient access to clean water and sanitation services.
+Water-related concerns and challenges that require an intervention based on collective action (related to the recognition of shared risk) arise primarily because the water management system and its constituent governance, management, and infrastructure are not adequate to address negatively trending water quantity, quality, or ecosystem conditions, or to ensure sufficient access to clean water and sanitation services.